Black Excellence

 Civil Rights Activist, Malcolm X, was assassinated 46 Years Ago today.

-Malcolm Little better known as El-Hajj Malik El-Shabazz, Malcolm X was an African American Muslim minister, public speaker, and human rights activist.
+Malcolm Little, better known as El-Hajj Malik El-Shabazz, Malcolm X was an African American Muslim minister, public speaker, and human rights activist.

-To his admirers, he was a courageous advocate for the rights of Black Americans, a man who indicted white America in the harshest terms for its crimes against black Americans.
-His detractors accused him of preaching racism, black supremacy, antisemitism, and violence.
-He has been called one of the greatest and most influential African Americans in history, and in 1998, Time named The Autobiography of Malcolm X one of the ten most influential nonfiction books of the 20th century.
+He has been called one of the greatest and most influential African Americans in history, and in 1998, Time Magazine named The Autobiography of Malcolm X one of the ten most influential nonfiction books of the 20th century.

 Malcolm X is history